Associate Professor and Extension Sheep & Goat Specialist

 Dr. Reid Redden is a Sheep and Goat Specialist for Texas A&M AgriLife Extension based in San Angelo.
-His primary responsibility is to support county-based educational programs and lead state-wide efforts that benefit the state sheep and goat industry.
-Notably, Reid and his team have built a large social media following, compose monthly industry columns, and maintain a strong YouTube presence.
-His programs are designed to provide solutions to current problems facing sheep and goat raisers, such a quantifiable genetic improvement, mitigating predator losses, and improving integrated parasite control.
+His primary responsibility is to support county-based educational programs and lead state-wide efforts that sustain a viable sheep and goat industry.
+Reid’s programs are designed to provide solutions to current problems facing sheep and goat raisers, such a quantifiable genetic improvement, mitigating predator issues, and improving integrated parasite management.
 Dr. Redden works to bring all aspects of the industry together and serves on several national committees and boards.

 PhD, Ruminant Nutrition – Montana State University, 2009

 MS, Reproductive Physiology – New Mexico State University, 2006